radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 8. Click Next.
 9. Select a frequency for the report.
 This indicates how often you want to generate the report.
 10. Select one or more report formats.
-11. (optional) Enter one or more email addresses for the generated report to be emailed to.
+11. Enter one or more email addresses for the generated report to be emailed to.
 The field offers autocompletion of email addresses contained in the global profile view.

-    >**NOTE – Emailing reports to addresses specified here requires configuring RadiantOne FID Email Alerts (Main Control Panel > Settings > Monitoring > Email Alerts Settings).
-Refer to the RadiantOne System Administration Guide for more information.**
+    >[!note] Emailing reports to addresses specified here requires configuring RadiantOne FID Email Alerts (Main Control Panel > Settings > Monitoring > Email Alerts Settings).
+Refer to the RadiantOne System Administration Guide for more information.
 12. (optional) To immediately generate a view of the configured report(s), click the Preview Report button.
 13. Click the Finish button.